 In January 2006, NYT Op-Ed Columnist Thomas Friedman wrote The New Red, White and Blue where he asserted “living green is not just a "personal virtue," it's a national security imperative.”
 He went on to argue: “we need a president and a Congress with the guts not just to invade Iraq, but to also impose a gasoline tax and inspire conservation at home.
 That takes a real energy policy with long-term incentives for renewable energy - wind, solar, biofuels - rather than the welfare-for-oil-companies-and-special-interests that masqueraded last year as an energy bill.”

 Near two and a half years later Mr. Friedman is still pushing on.
-Here is an excerpt from his article
+Here is an excerpt from his article The Power of Green:

 “One day Iraq, our post-9/11 trauma and the divisiveness of the Bush years will all be behind us — and America will need, and want, to get its groove back.
 We will need to find a way to reknit America at home, reconnect America abroad and restore America to its natural place in the global order — as the beacon of progress, hope and inspiration.
 I have an idea how.
 It’s called “green.”